Business Associate Agreement

 c.
 Agents and Subcontractors.
 The Business Associate shall, in accordance with 45 C.F.R. §§ 164.502(e)(1)(ii) & 164.308(b)(2), as applicable, require all of its agents and subcontractors that create, receive, maintain, or transmit PHI on behalf of the Business Associate to agree, in a writing substantially the same as this Agreement, to the same (or more stringent) restrictions and conditions that apply to the Business Associate under this Agreement.

-(i) The Business Associate shall, without unreasonable delay, and in no event longer than ten (10) business days, report to the Covered Entity’s Privacy Officer any use and/or disclosure of PHI that is not permitted by this Agreement of which it becomes aware, including instances in which an agent or subcontractor has improperly used or disclosed PHI.
+(i) The Business Associate shall, without unreasonable delay, and in no event longer than ten (10) business days, report to the Covered Entity’s Privacy Officer or other representative identified by Covered Entity, any use and/or disclosure of PHI that is not permitted by this Agreement of which it becomes aware, including instances in which an agent or subcontractor has improperly used or disclosed PHI.

-(ii) The Business Associate shall, without unreasonable delay, and in no event more than ten (10) business days, report to the Covered Entity’s Privacy Officer any Security Incident (as defined in 45 C.F.R. § 164.304) involving electronic PHI of which it becomes aware.
+(ii) The Business Associate shall, without unreasonable delay, and in no event more than ten (10) business days, report to the Covered Entity’s Privacy Officer or other representative identified by Covered Entity, any Security Incident (as defined in 45 C.F.R. § 164.304) involving electronic PHI of which it becomes aware.

 (iii) The Business Associate shall report to the Covered Entity, as required by the Breach Notification Rule, any Breach (as defined in 45 C.F.R. § 164.402) of Unsecured Protected Health Information (as defined in 45 C.F.R. § 164.402).
 Such report shall be made without unreasonable delay, and in no event longer than ten (10) business days after Business Associate discovers the Breach.